lspestrip/stdb2/README.md

 By default, `stdb2` will write log messages into `stdb2.log`, within the base directory of the source code.
 You can customize the location of this file by setting the variable `LOG_FILE_PATH` in the configuration file `.env`.

+## Utilities

+The base directory contains a standalone program, `convert_to_hdf5.py`, which can be used to convert data files into HDF5 files from the command line.
+Run

+    convert_to_hdf5.py -h

+to get the full help.